 If you've not received all of your results, please don’t worry.
 You should email the Admissions Team as soon as you receive your missing results.
 Please indicate clearly that the email relates to missing results in the subject heading.
 Ensure you include your name and UCAS Personal ID so we can identify your application quickly.

 If you've received your examination results and are waiting for a re-mark, please note that this will need to be entered as a priority re-mark.
 You do not need to contact the University until the outcome of the re-mark is known.

-The date for all conditions of your offer to be met and received by the University is to be confirmed in 2022.
-After this date, decisions on whether or not to accept applicants are at the University’s discretion.
+After 25 September 2023, decisions on whether or not to accept applicants are at the University’s discretion.
 They also depend on the availability of places.

-Similarly, if you're holding an offer for deferred entry and now wish to come in 2022 instead, you'll need to put the request in writing.
+Similarly, if you're holding an offer for deferred entry and now wish to come in 2024 instead, you'll need to put the request in writing.
 Remember to quote your UCAS Personal ID, full name, the course name and the reason you wish to change your year of entry.
 You can email this to to the Admissions Office.
 We will then consider the request depending on the availability of places.

 If you decide not to take up your place at UCLan you can choose to be released into Clearing.
 This will allow you to seek a place at another institution.